BabylonJS/OldDocumentationSite/content/how_to/01_Play_Pen/Creating_a_Basic_Scene.md

 ## Moving On ##

-From this point forward in the Basic Series tutorials, I will mostly talk about things that are contained in the createScene function (the part between the dashed lines).
+From this point forward in the Basic Series how_to, I will mostly talk about things that are contained in the createScene function (the part between the dashed lines).
 I will assume that you already know how to insert a createScene function into a Babylon.js HTML5 scene document (like the one above).

 Try to memorize this web page layout, and see how the createScene function is at the heart of it.
 After you have spent some time using the Babylon.js Playground, you will see how createScene() is portable, and can be easily copied and pasted TO and FROM the playground editor window.
 This will allow others to help you with problems, and will also allow you to help others with their problems.